 So what do you do with a 4-year-old and a 14-month-old in the middle of nowhere?
 First, you enjoy the fact that you are truly alone.
 No kidding, not a soul other than our little family was camping in the whole place.
 The 45-degree-temp at 9:00 a.m. may have had something to do with that…

-The best parts about our camping trip:
+The best parts of our camping trip:

 Daddy and the 4-year-old boy can set up the tents by themselves.